Skip to content

 Vouch does not support the Ethereum remote signing API and is therefore not compatible with remote signing software like Web3Signer.
 This makes it non-trivial to switch to.
 In case of an issue with Vouch, it would also be hard to switch back to a different setup.

-Furthermore, Vouch has in a way become a victim of its own success - it is already being used by a lot of large node operators.
-And while there has never been an issue with it, if an issue were to occur, it would affect a large portion of the network.
+Furthermore, Vouch has in a way become a victim of its own success – it is already being used by a lot of large node operators.
+And while there has never been an issue with it, if an issue were to occur, it would affect a large part of the network.

 TLDR: not trivial to switch to, already used by a lot of large node operators